httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 ## Client Authentication {#client-auth}

 Applications can use HTTP authentication {{Section 11 of I-D.ietf-httpbis-semantics}} to identify clients.
 As per {{?RFC7617}}, the Basic authentication scheme is not suitable for protecting sensitive or valuable information unless the channel is secure (e.g., using the "HTTPS" URI scheme).
-Likewise, {{?RFC7617}} requiers the Digest authentication scheme to be used over a secure channel.
+Likewise, {{?RFC7617}} requires the Digest authentication scheme to be used over a secure channel.

 With HTTPS, clients might also be authenticated using certificates {{?RFC5246}}.